English Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competencies: Affective Awareness, Communication Skills, Moral and Ethical Discernment; Writing Intensive.This course introduces literature from places often left out of traditional English studies.
 It examines major and minor works from selected global cultures, and gives students a chance to learn about civilizations, genres, and ethical dilemmas as they have arisen in various places and times around the globe.
 Regions to be studied vary according to semester, and may include a selection from East Asia/Japan, India, The Middle East, Africa, Australia and the Pacific, and the Caribbean.
-Prerequisite: CMP 101 or permission of instructor.
 (UG)

 LIT 202: World Literature II-Myths and Modern Tales